Patricio Ostachuk

-Javier Patricio Ostachuk (born 5 May 2000) is an Argentine professional footballer who plays as a centre-back for Independiente.
+Javier Patricio Ostachuk (born 5 May 2000) is an Argentine professional footballer who plays as a centre-back for Tristán Suárez on loan from Independiente.

 Career

-Patrick Ostachuk began his youth career as a midfielder in 2004, aged four, with Olimpia de Oberá; who'd later be known as Olimpia / San Antonio after a merger.
+Patrick Ostachuk began his youth career as a midfielder in 2004, aged four, with Olimpia de Oberá; which would later be known as Olimpia / San Antonio after a merger.
 In 2014, Ostachuk had a number of trials with Newell's Old Boys - who would sign him in 2015.
 However, Ostachuk remained at Newell's for just one year before departing.
 2016 saw Ostachuk, following a trial, join Independiente.
 He made the breakthrough into first-team football in 2020, having transitioned into a centre-back in the preceding years.
 Ostachuk made his senior debut on 6 December 2020 during a Copa de la Liga Profesional victory over Defensa y Justicia.